Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 What gentle parenting is not?

 To discuss responsive parenting, I first need to address the swirling storm of misconceptions that often cloud people's understanding.
-Perhaps you've heard the critics proclaiming, "It's just a trend!" or dismissively labelling it as "coddling."
+Perhaps you've heard a TikTok "expert" proclaim, "It's just a trend!" dismissively labelling it as "coddling." or that "only gentle children can be gentle parented!"
 Some argue that it leads to bad behaviour or mistake it for permissive parenting.
 And there's always that one voice whispering, "Your kids are going to walk all over you!"
-BS I say!

-But before I start calling out BS, let’s shed light on what gentle parenting truly entails.
-By peeling back the layers of misunderstanding only then can we uncover the transformative power this approach holds for both children and their caregivers.
+Before I start calling out some of BS above, let’s shed light on what gentle parenting truly entails.
+By peeling back the layers of misunderstanding we can uncover the transformative power this approach holds for both children and their caregivers.
 So, let me kick those preconceived notions to the curb and explain the essence of gentle parenting and understand why its principles are at odds with crying and separation-based sleep training methods.

 Understanding Gentle Parenting

 It all revolves around building a strong parent-child relationship based on mutual respect, understanding, and open communication.
-Therefore, gentle parenting, also considered as bringing up in an authoritative style, is a compassionate and empathetic approach to raising children.
-Unlike authoritarian or permissive styles, gentle parents seek to strike a balance between setting boundaries and nurturing independence.
+Therefore, gentle parenting, also considered as parenting in an authoritative style, is a compassionate and empathetic approach to raising children.
+Unlike authoritarian or permissive styles, gentle parents seek to strike a balance between setting and holding boundaries while valuing collaboration and nurturing independence.

 What sets this particular rearing style apart is the extensive body of empirical evidence that supports its effectiveness.
-Here, I’d love to write ‘Countless studies have shown’ but I can’t, because I am sharing a list of exactly 63 relevant studies (link to the pdf - it will download as a pdf) that actually prove how this approach cultivates high self-efficacy, fosters secure attachment, and promotes healthy emotional development in children.
+Here, I am sharing a list of exactly 63 relevant studies (link to the pdf - it will download as a pdf) that support how this approach cultivates high self-efficacy, fosters secure attachment, and promotes healthy emotional development in children.

-So, let's put to rest the notion that gentle parenting is merely a fleeting fad and see what gentle night-time parenting techniques are aligned with this proven path to raising happy and resilient children.
+Now we have put to rest the notion that gentle parenting is a fleeting fad, let's see what gentle night-time parenting techniques are aligned with this approach to raising happy and resilient children.

 Building Baby’s Independence and Self-Efficacy